Mercedes-Benz narrows profit gap with German rivals

 Volkswagen is due to report on Oct.
 30 and BMW on Nov.
 4.

-(Additional reporting by Ilona Wissenbach; Editing by Georgina Prodhan, Jane Merriman and Vincent Baby)
+(Additional reporting by Ilona Wissenbach; Editing by Georgina Prodhan and Jane Merriman)